Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 Just like the infamous angel-fielding Kaalia of the Vast, Tariel, Reckoner of Souls needs red, black, and white mana to use.
 Tariel's power may only be four, but her seven toughness helps her survive most battles, useful considering her natural vigilance trait.
 In addition, she can tap to choose a random creature from a target opponent's graveyard and put it onto the field under your control!

-Reviving monsters from your opponent's discard pile not only adds creatures to your field, it prevents them from recycling them as you just did.
+Reviving monsters from your opponent's discard pile not only adds creatures to your field, but it also prevents them from recycling them as you just did.

 4. Archangel of Tithes